Trind03/Unit-test-hashing/README.md

 # Unit-test-hashing

-This software performes unit tests on these hashing algorithms.
+This software performes unittests on the following hashing algorithms.

 ## Dependencies